craftbeerpi/sample-controller/README.md

 class SampleController(KettleController):

     # Custom Properties

+    # will crate a number field for the user interface
     p1 = Property.Number("My Number Label", True, 0)

+    # will create a text field for the user interface
     text1 = Property.Text("My Label", True, "Hello World")

+    # Will create a drop down for the web interface
+    s1 = Property.Select("Select Property", [1,2,3] )

     def stop(self):
         '''